Kotlin/kotlin-jupyter/docs/README-STUB.md

 # Kotlin Kernel for Jupyter notebooks

-The Kotlin Kernel for Jupyter notebooks is a powerful tool that allows you to write and run [Kotlin](https://kotlinlang.org/) code within the
+The Kotlin Kernel for Jupyter notebooks is a powerful tool that allows you to write and run [Kotlin](https://kotlinlang.org/) [[kotlin_version]] code within the
 [Jupyter Notebook](https://jupyter.org) environment.
 This [Kernel](https://docs.jupyter.org/en/latest/projects/kernels.html) essentially acts as a bridge between Jupyter Notebook and the Kotlin compiler.

 <img src="images/kotlin_notebook.gif" width="900" height="700" alt="Alt text for the GIF">